 Born near The Glen Grant Distillery in 1946, Dennis joined the distillery over fifty years ago as an apprentice, following in the footsteps of his father, and before that his grandfather.
-In 2013, on his 50th anniversary at The Glen Grant distillery, a limited edition of single malt ted in honour of his commitment.
+In 2013, on his 50th anniversary at The Glen Grant distillery, a limited edition of single malt Scotch whisky matured for 50 years was created in honour of his commitment.